 -The video that tells you what to do in case the plane crashes kind of feels like a huge tease, like an exciting trailer for a bad movie.

--The word “Useless” made me think of this story that my friend Julie was telling the other day.
+-Randomly thought of this story my friend Julie was telling the other day.
 It was something like, a couple of people, all with English or Creative Writing degrees from different schools, were hanging out at her apartment and talking about “Who had the best education.”
 Then her faucet broke somehow and water started flying all over the place and none of them could figure out what to do and they were all stressing.
 Then a few more people arrived and this one guy who was with them was visiting from New Brunswick and he was like, “Oh wait, it’s easy” and fixed the faucet in like two minutes.
 He only had a high school diploma, which made everyone feel really bad about their education, like they actually had developed no concrete real-life skills whatsoever.